 Address: 2 Bayfront Avenue, #B1-42/44, The Shoppes at Marina Bay Sands, Singapore 018956

 Opening hours: Daily 11:30am to 3:30pm, 5pm to 11pm (Lunch and Dinner)

 Fans of Japanese cuisine will love Sen Of Japan, a modern Japanese restaurant and bar built on the concept of “sen”, which directly translates to freshness.
 It is also owned by the former head chef of the famous NOBU restaurant in Las Vegas.

-Their weekday set lunches give you bang for your buck, with Yuzu Kusho Black Cod Set ($34++) for the seafood fans, and A4 Wagyu Yakiniku Set ($48++) for meat lovers.
-The latter set is especially worth the price, as you get grilled Japanese A4 beef dressed with truffle shoyu and rice, as well as an appetiser, tempura, salad, soup, and dessert.
+Their weekday set lunches give you a bang for your buck, with Yuzu Kosho Black Cod Set ($37++) for fans of seafood, and Buta Shogayaki Set ($32++) for meat lovers.
+The latter is especially worth the price, as you get thinly sliced sauteed pork with ginger soy sauce and rice, as well as an appetiser, tempura, salad, miso soup, and dessert.
 You can also top up $3++ for free-flow hot or iced green tea.